Link Search Menu Expand Document

 Deep Research Agent for Applications AI Alliance icon

 The Deep Research Agent for Applications demonstrates MCP in action for an important, common design pattern, Deep Research Agents.
 The first example application shows how a financial analyst can use a deep research agent to find, aggregate, and analyze information about a public company (or other potential investment).
 The second example explores recent medical research on diseases and pharmaceuticals.
-The third example supports finding and summarizing recent research papers posted to [ArXiv](https://arxiv.org){:target="_blank"}.
+The third example supports finding and summarizing recent research papers posted to ArXiv.
 There are many other applications possible.
-The app is built on MCP Agent, developed by LastMile AI, discussed next.
+The project is a collaboration of LastMile AI and IBM.
+It is based on LastMile's MCP Agent.
+See the recent Alliance blog post on LastMile's lessons learned developing the orchestration feature in MCP Agent for deep research and related use cases.
+Highly informative!

 1 The icon indicates an Alliance core project.